Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a Montana Healthcare Power of Attorney
+FAQs about making a Montana Medical Power of Attorney

-A Montana Healthcare Power of Attorney is a legal document that grants a trusted individual permission to make healthcare decisions for you, such as refusing or requesting a medical treatment, if you cannot do so.
+A Montana Medical Power of Attorney is a legal document that grants a trusted individual permission to make healthcare decisions for you, such as refusing or requesting a medical treatment, if you cannot do so.

 The person giving permission is known as the "principal," and the individual or organization receiving powers is called the "agent."
 Designed for residents of Montana, this Power of Attorney for health care is made for use in Yellowstone County, Missoula County, Gallatin County, and in all other regions in the state.
 All Montana Medical PoA forms from Rocket Lawyer can be customized to address your specific scenario.
 As a result of having this legal document, your representative(s) will be able to offer verification to healthcare facilities and other parties that they can legally make choices for you when you are not able.